 Each student will pick an image related to one of the various New Deal programs from a website Dr. Crowe has provided on Blackboard.
 Following further instructions appearing on Blackboard, each student will then research his/her choice and create ONE PowerPoint slide to display the results.
-The slide is due via Blackboard assignment AND on the discussion board created for this purpose at 11:59 p.m., Central Time, on Wednesday, April 7.
-The second part of this project is the discussion that will occur between Thursday, April 8, and Sunday, April 11, and cannot be turned in late.
+The slide is due via Blackboard assignment AND on the discussion board created for this purpose at 11:59 p.m., Central Time, on Wednesday, March 30.
+I will deduct 2 points from the slide for every 24 hours it is late AND for not uploading it to the discussion board by the deadline.
+The second part of this project is the discussion that will occur between Thursday, March 31, and Sunday, April 3, and cannot be turned in late.